jjmedinaariza/modelling_book/docs/01-intro.md

 my_text <- "I hate computers."
 ```

-This bit of code is simply telling R we are creating a new object with the assigned name.
-We are creating a box and inside this box we are placing a bit of text.
+This bit of code is simply telling R we are creating a new object with the assigned name ("my_text").
+We are creating a box with such name and inside this box we are placing a bit of text ("I hate computers").
 The arrow you see is the **assignment operator**.
 This is an important part of the R language that tells R what we are including inside the object in question.
-In this case, all we are putting there is a bit of text.

 Run the code.
 Look now at the *Environment* window in the right top corner.
 We see that this object is now listed there.
 You can think of the Environment as a warehouse where you put stuff in, your different objects.
 Is there a limit to this environment?
 Yes, your RAM.
 R works on your RAM, so you need to be aware that if you use very large objects you will need loads of RAM.
 But that won't be a problem you will encounter in this course unit.